moodysalem/moodysalem.github.io/_posts/2015-08-20-jekyll_with_s3.markdown

 date:   2015-08-20 21:49
 categories: jekyll s3 aws travis git
 ---
-Jekyll and S3 static hosting work perfectly together.
+***OUTDATED*** Jekyll and S3 static hosting work perfectly together.
 You can set up a highly configurable fully functional low cost blog using only static files.
 Without Jekyll, the only pain point is managing those static files, but Jekyll makes it a breeze to reuse markup with templates.
 Even version control and release management is simple with this combination of technologies.
 Here's a start-to-finish guide for getting it set up in an hour or two.

 ## Installing Jekyll
 On a Mac, this couldn't be any easier.
 Type `sudo gem install jekyll`.
 If you encounter an issue, it most likely means you don't have make installed.
 Try typing `make` at the terminal and you should get a prompt to install the command line developer tools.